 Our crafts begin with activities on Archeology, along with Prehistorical Age dinosaurs & fossils!
 The Antediluvian Age (Noah's Flood) is in a separate section since it does not apply to all viewpoints.
 If it does apply to you, check out the model of Noah's ark--this is not one of the "cutesy" versions!

-Next are projects on the major ancient civilizations of Mesopotamia, China, Greece, & Rome.
+Next are projects on the major ancient civilizations of Mesopotamia, China, Israel, Greece, & Rome.

 The Young Archeologist's Club offers several downloadable archeology worksheets that are perfect for classroom activities.